Stonesjtu/go-docker/README.md

 Application needs Mongodb and Redis.
 Setup Redis to save data on disk for persistence.

+For time based statistics, you can optionally install InfluxDB (if you do not with to use it, let influxdb_host to empty in configuration file).
+If InfluxDB is used, databases must be created first as well as a read-only user.
+Graphics can be displayed with Grafana on series *god_task_usage*

 ## Directories

 go-d-docker needs a shared directory between go-d-scheduler, go-d-watcher and